Patricia Montandon

-Patricia "Pat" Montandon (born December 26, 1928) is an American author and self-made socialite.
+Patricia Montandon (December 26, 1928 – December 21, 2025) was an American author, philanthropist, activist and self-made socialite.

 Early life

 Pat Montandon was born in Texas on December 26, 1928, to Myrtle Taylor and Charles Clay Montandon, an itinerant minister of the Nazarene Church.
 (Note: The manuscript version of her birth certificate can be read Patsy Sue or Patsy Lue but the typescript version is Patsy Lue.)
 Montandon grew up in Oklahoma during the Great Depression.
 She lived in San Francisco in the 1960s, where she became known for her talent for hosting memorable parties and for her relationship with Frank Sinatra.

-Roundtable Luncheons
+Roundtable luncheons

-In the 1970s, Montandon began hosting roundtable luncheons that would frequently include contemporary, controversial talking points.
+In the 1970s, Montandon began hosting roundtable luncheons that included controversial talking points.
 These gatherings featured a range of celebrities, including Andy Warhol, Danielle Steel, Joan Baez, Eldridge Cleaver, and Frank Sinatra.
-Her lunch-time gatherings continue to this day.
+Her luncheons continued after her move to Beverly Hills in the 2000s.

 Career

 Upon moving to San Francisco, Montandon worked during summer, managing a Joseph Magnin clothing store.
 She later hosted a TV show and became a newspaper columnist for the San Francisco Examiner.

 In 1979, Montandon conceived the idea of the Napa Valley Wine Auction.
 She lent her idea to Napa Valley vintners, with her portion of the proceeds benefiting two Napa Valley hospitals.

-Montandon is also the author of numerous non-fiction books, including The New York Times bestseller: How to Be a Party Girl, The Intruders, Whispers from God: A Life Beyond Imaginings, and Oh the Hell of it All.
+Montandon wrote numerous nonfiction books, including The New York Times bestseller How to Be a Party Girl, The Intruders, Whispers from God: A Life Beyond Imaginings, and Oh the Hell of it All.
 Other books include Celebrities and Their Angels and Making Friends, the true story of two 11-year-old girls, Katya from Moscow and Star from San Francisco.
-Her most recent work, a memoir, titled: “Peeing on Hot Coals” was released in 2014.
+Her memoir Peeing on Hot Coals was released in 2014.